harness/developer-hub/docs/get-started/harness-ui-overview.md

 sidebar_position: 40
 redirect_from:
   - /docs/getting-started/harness-ui-overview
+  - /docs/get-started/harness-ui-overview
 ---

-import new_left_nav from './static/new-nav-left.png'
 import select_modules from './static/select-modules-leftnav.png'
-import module_info from './static/module-info1.png'
 import customize_left_nav from './static/configure-leftnav.png'
-import reorder_modules from './static/drag-drop-modules1.png'

-Harness is a comprehensive CI/CD platform that streamlines software delivery for modern enterprises.
-It provides a powerful and user-friendly interface for managing software releases, deployments, and rollbacks.

 You can interact with the Harness platform through the Harness UI.
 It is designed to be intuitive and easy to use, while also providing robust features and capabilities for managing software releases.

-The Harness UI is organized into several key areas.
-This topic explains how you can:

-- View your account and profile information.
-- View subscription details.
-- Navigate and select modules.
+You can explore Harness through various dimensions:

+* Account: The account scope includes account-level settings and account-wide view of projects, modules, and so on.
+* Organization: Drill down into a specific organization to access organization-level settings and project/module usage within that organization.
+* Project: Drill down further into a specific project and access project-level settings and module usage within that project.
+* Module: Select a module to access the features and functionality of that module.

-## Harness Navigation version 2.0
+## Harness navigation version 2.0

 :::note

-Currently, Harness Navigation version 2.0 is behind the feature flag `CDS_NAV_2_0`.
+Currently, Harness navigation version 2.0 is behind the feature flag `CDS_NAV_2_0`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

 :::

-The new navigation is designed to cater to different personas, address their needs, and reduce task completion time.
-Once the navigation is enabled on your account, you will notice a different side panel and modules menu on the top.
+Harness navigation 2.0 brings an overhauled navigation experience that caters to different personas, addresses their unique needs, and ultimately reduces task completion time.

+Once enabled on your account, you'll notices changes to the left and top navigation, while most of the central page experience remains consistent with navigation 1.0.

-We have introduced a multi-module mode and a single module mode for working across multiple modules or focusing on a specific module.
-You can configure the side panel to show or hide specific modules.
+This experience also introduces *multi-module mode* and *single module mode* so you can work across multiple modules or focus on a specific module, depending on your needs.
+As you could in navigation 1.0, you can configure the side panel to show or hide specific modules.

 This video provides a walkthrough of the new navigation experience and highlights its benefits.